Library InductiveTypes

 P O -> (forall n : nat, P n -> P (S n)) -> forall n : nat, P n

-There is also a very useful tactic called congruence that can prove this theorem immediately. congruence generalizes discriminate and injection, and it also adds reasoning about the general properties of equality, such as that a function returns equal results on equal arguments.
+There is also a very useful tactic called congruence that can prove this theorem immediately.
+The congruence tactic generalizes discriminate and injection, and it also adds reasoning about the general properties of equality, such as that a function returns equal results on equal arguments.
 That is, congruence is a complete decision procedure for the theory of equality and uninterpreted functions, plus some smarts about inductive types.

 We can define a type of lists of natural numbers.